Divide-By-0/ideas-for-projects-people-would-use/README.md

 <a name="Family-Roommates"></a>
 ### Family/Roommates
 - Remotely control your grandparents computer/phone with one link click that you can send them.
+It should be one-time and only work for a few minutes, so hackers can't exploit it in the future.
+Chrome Remote Desktop requires Google sign-in from the same account in both places, which is harder to pull off for 2 different people.
 - Make an algorithm for a mounted camera that sends SMS notifications (perhaps if your roommate leaves dirty dishes?) based off  this [similar one](https://medium.com/@ageitgey/snagging-parking-spaces-with-mask-r-cnn-and-python-955f2231c400) for parking spaces.

 <a name="Politics"></a>